Wanda Hendrix: Early life

-Hendrix's father was a logging foreman, and she was born in Jacksonville, Florida.
-She was performing in a school play in Jacksonville when she was seen by a talent agent who took her to Warner Bros.
+Dixie Wanda Hendrix was born on November 3, 1928 in Jacksonville, Florida.
+Her father was a logging foreman.
+She was performing in a school play in Jacksonville when she was seen by a talent agent who took her to Warner Bros in Los Angeles.
 Her parents moved with her to California, buying a ranch there.
-She graduated from University High School.
+She graduated from University High School in Los Angeles.

-Career and marriages
+Career

 Hendrix made her first film, Confidential Agent, in 1945 at the age of 16, and for the first few years of her career was consistently cast in B movies.
 By the late 1940s, she was being included in more prestigious films, such as Ride the Pink Horse (1947) and Miss Tatlock's Millions (1948).
 She starred with Tyrone Power in Prince of Foxes (1949).

-From 1946, she dated Audie Murphy and her agent got him an early small film role.
-They married in 1949, but divorced in 1951.

-On June 26, 1954, Hendrix married wealthy sportsman James Langford Stack, Jr., the brother of actor Robert Stack, and essentially retired from films, though she worked in live television dramatic anthology shows such as Pulitzer Prize Playhouse, Robert Montgomery Presents, The Plymouth Playhouse, The Ford Television Theatre, The Revlon Mirror Theater, and Schlitz Playhouse, and occasionally appeared in later series such as Bat Masterson, My Three Sons, Wagon Train, and Bewitched.
-Stack and she divorced on November 3, 1958.
+Following her second marriage, in 1954, Hendrix essentially retired from films, though she worked in live television dramatic anthology shows such as Pulitzer Prize Playhouse, Robert Montgomery Presents, The Plymouth Playhouse, The Ford Television Theatre, The Revlon Mirror Theater, and Schlitz Playhouse, and occasionally appeared in later series such as Bat Masterson, My Three Sons, Wagon Train, and Bewitched.

+Personal life

+From 1946, Hendrix dated Audie Murphy, a highly decorated World War II hero.
+Her agent got him an early small film role.
+The couple was married in 1949, but divorced in 1951.

+On June 26, 1954, Hendrix married wealthy sportsman James Langford Stack, Jr., the brother of actor Robert Stack.
+They divorced on November 3, 1958.

 She married Italian financier and oil company executive Steven LaMonte on June 7, 1969; they divorced on November 17, 1980.

 Death

-Hendrix died on February 1, 1981, in Burbank, California from double pneumonia, aged 52, and was interred at Forest Lawn Cemetery.
+Hendrix died on February 1, 1981, in Burbank, California, from double pneumonia, aged 52, and was interred at Forest Lawn Cemetery in Los Angeles.